mkbabb/parse-that/docs/tranches/B/FINAL.md

 `FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md` and
 `PROGRESS.md §Next executable boundary`.
 Preserve the active branch, banked private prototype evidence and user-owned untracked `data` symlink.
-Resume P3 with the same-FIRST recovery hostile case and smallest direct closure-kernel surface cut.
+Resume P3 with the smallest direct closure-kernel surface cut; the same-FIRST recovery hostile case is already sealed at `f4b9abb`.
 Do not reopen a retired family without a new exact two-consumer need.
 Do not publish, widen the API or begin Value-owned CSS work from this repository.